 participates in our annual Nutcracker, and offered more than one role.

-Intermediate/Advanced- ages 11+, for dancers with more experience, take class at least twice per week, and may be proficient in pointe work.
+Upper Level 3- For middle/high school students that may dance once per week to fulfill their ballet requirement, or for dancers at the most advanced level, take class at least twice per week, and may be proficient in pointe work.

 Intensive students take Ballet and Pointe classes each week as part of their enrollment in the Intensive company.

-This program is intended for students who want to take their ballet studies to the next level, and see what a pre-professional commitment is like.
+This program is intended for students who want to take their ballet studies to the next level.
 Intensive students will study multiple facets of Ballet; repertoire, variation, and exposure to partnering with more performance opportunities including our annual Nutcracker and competition.

-Adult Ballet - Offered Wednesday evenings.
+Adult Ballet - Offered by demand, with evolving schedule throughout the year.
 A full-length, proper ballet class, but with a focus on fun and exercise.

 Pre-Pointe & Pointe

 Pointe work is an extension of classical ballet.
-An average of at least two years of continuous classical training and at least two ballet classes per week is needed to reach the required level.
+An average of at least two years of continuous classical training and at least two ballet classes per week are needed to reach the required level.
 A willingness to be patient with the process is extremely important, as placement in pointe class is on an individual basis.

 Prerequisite: 2 years of ballet, 10+, invitation only